Home and Community Composting

 All compost piles in the City of Milwaukee must be in a bin constructed of commercial-grade materials such as heavy-duty plastic, cinder block, brick, or wood and have a hood, per City Ordinances.

 Ready to get started with backyard composting?
-Each spring the City offers a compost bin and rain barrel sale.
+Each spring the City offers a compost bin sale.

 Food and Yard Waste Diversion Strategies

 Take advantage of these tips, services, and other collection programs:

 - Several companies provide subscription-based organics collection services that you can sign up for.
 Here are a few companies we're aware of that provide service in the City of Milwaukee.

 - Compost Crusader

 - Service in 32- or 64-gallon cart – online account and bill pay – monthly, quarterly, and annual billing options

 - Service in 2- or 5-gallon bucket – online bill pay – monthly, quarterly, and semi-annual billing options

 - "Bag It" program for yard waste collection in bags coming September 2020

 - Waste Not